 The Montevallo Main Street Players will staged It's a Wonderful Life: A Live Radio Play, by Joe Landry December 13-14 at 7:30 p.m. and December 15 at 2 p.m., in the Parnell Memorial Library Theater.

-The cast includes Evan Brock, Joey Bruno, Jim Chomicz, Johnny Curry, Diana Douglas, Kittye Keener, Marietta Lunceford, Ingrid McGraw, Peyton Talley, Lodealia Taylor, Danielle Warren, Jenny Wheeler, Mary Francis Wheeler, and others to be announced.
-Paul Barnes will direct.
+The cast included Evan Brock, Joey Bruno, Jim Chomicz, Johnny Curry, Diana Douglas, Kittye Keener, Marietta Lunceford, Ingrid McGraw, Peyton Talley, Lodealia Taylor, Danielle Warren, Jenny Wheeler, Mary Francis Wheeler, and Steve Gilbert.
+Paul Barnes directed the production.

-It’s a Wonderful Life is produced by special arrangement with Playscripts, Inc. For more information contact Steve Gilbert at 205-960-8587 or firstname.lastname@example.org.
+It’s a Wonderful Life was produced by special arrangement with Playscripts, Inc.

 The cast included Jonathan Evans, Regina Harbour, Frances Pope, Austin Spears, Michael Tallon, and Len Ward of Montevallo; Libby Medicus and Audrey Powell of Hoover; Mary Kate McLaurine of Tuscaloosa; Dianna Murphree of Pelham; and Marietta Lunceford of Homewood.
 Brent Murrill of Montevallo directed the show.